raldin14/MPP_PURPLE/lab9/src/main/java/edu/miu/lab9/prob1/partE/edu/miu/lab9/prob1/partE/scenario1/Scenario1.md

 i.
 When the type D is a class

 If A has a method void doSomething(), and B and C both override it, D won’t know which version to inherit unless explicitly resolved.
 Java avoids this problem entirely by disallowing multiple class inheritance.
 So, in this example, class D must choose to extend either B or C, but not both, since in Java, you cannot inherit from multiple classes abstract or concrete.
 But when we have to inherit from Class and implements from two Interfaces class always wins according to the Java rules.
+See codes.

 So the following is illegal :